keyboard_arrow_up

 Thermoset

-A term that refers to the family of materials that can be melted only once during the original processing and cannot be reprocessed after the original part is made.
+A type of material that can be melted and formed only once, and cannot be reprocessed after the original product is made.

 Thermoplastic